TheLostIn/channel_prune/README.md

 PyTorch implementation

 This demonstrates pruning a ResNet18 based multi-classification.

 This was able to reduce the CPU runtime by x2 and the model size by x2 at least.

 For more details you can read the paper:Pruning Convolutional Neural Networks for Resource Efficient Inference, https://arxiv.org/abs/1611.06440.

 At each pruning step 512 filters are removed from the network, the number was set by yourself.

 Usage

 Training: python finetune.py --train --train_path /path/train --test_path /path/test

 Pruning:  python finetune.py --prune --train_path /path/train --test_path /path/test

+Testing:  python finetune.py --test --train_path /path/train --test_path /path/test

 note